bduvenhage/bduvenhage.github.io/_posts/2019-03-31-first-post-with-jekyll.md

 categories: jekyll
 ---

 Jekyll is pretty cool.
 I followed their [Quickstart](https://github.com/jekyll/minima) guide which generates a basic blog site using the minima theme.
+Once you push the site to your <username>.github.io repo Github Pages will build your Jekyll site and make it available online at <username>.github.io

-To add new posts, I simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.md` and includes the necessary front matter.
+To add a new post, one simply adds a markdown formatted post in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.md` and includes the necessary front matter.
 Take a look at the source for this post to get an idea of what the front matter looks like.

 Jekyll also offers powerful support for code snippets: